Five Best U.S. Airport Lounges for Your Money

 These five airport lounges can help you relax without breaking the bank.

 Once a perk exclusively for business and first-class flyers, airport lounges have become havens for all types of travelers.
-What’s more, a growing number of credit card companies are offering airport lounge access to certain cardholders.
-For example, the Capital One Venture X Rewards and the Chase Sapphire Reserve include subscriptions to Priority Pass, a network of over 1,500 airport lounges worldwide, as part of their annual fee.
+What’s more, a growing number of credit cards offer airport lounge access to certain cardholders.
+For example, the Capital One Venture X Rewards and the Chase Sapphire Reserve include complimentary Priority Pass Select membership, a network of over 1,500 airport lounges worldwide.
 (You can find out more details about these cards and other credit cards with travel rewards below and in our roundup of the best travel credit cards.)

 Don’t have a travel rewards credit card?
-Don’t worry — many airport lounges offer day passes, with prices typically ranging anywhere from $40 to $100 a day, according to Kayak.
+Don’t worry — you can access many airport lounges by getting a day pass, with prices typically ranging from $40 to $100 a day, according to Kayak.
 But which lounges offer the best value?

 Sign up for Kiplinger’s Free E-Newsletters